Following my heart and my instincts over the years

 Parallel to my Pilates training, I began the 5yr Osteopathy program in 1997.
 When I began the program, I loved the physical techniques but did not gravitate naturally to the quieter, sensorial techniques of craniosacral work that is the heart of Osteopathy.

 Craniosacral work requires a stillness of body and mind that were foreign to me.
-Sitting still for even a moment was a big challenge in those days!
+Sitting still for even a moment felt like a waste of valuable time in those days!
 It is now 2020 and I can’t tell you how strange it is to write that sentence!

 Stillness and meditation are such an integral part